 Copyrighting your website is a complex but necessary process to ensure that your creation is not pirated

 When it comes to establishing a business, market presence is considered to be the most vital step.
 Websites play a major role in connecting businesses to prospective consumers in the industry.
 Be it a small scale business or large scale business, websites have always proved to be useful in communicating the vision, mission and prospects of the business to the entire world.
 Further, with wide usage of the website and millions of visitors going through the website, it is always necessary to design the website in a manner that attracts the viewers to revisit the website often.
-In this article, let’s see how to copyright your website.
+In this article, let’s see how to copyright a website in India.

 In general, a website has to be attractive, informative and convenient so that anyone can have access to it.
 But, with an increase in cybercrimes, poaching of content and piracy issues reaching their maximum, is your website and its content protected?
 Is someone trying to gain free benefits from your content and claiming it to be their original content?
 Further, do you feel that you need to have protection for your website?
 If the answers are affirmative then, it’s the right time for you to get your website copyrighted and protected.